Overseas pensions: pension transfers

 What to report to the new scheme manager or administrator

-You need to give information to the new scheme manager or administrator if the member is a UK resident or has been in any of the last 5 tax years.
+You need to give information to the new scheme manager or administrator if the member is a UK resident or has been in any of the last 5 tax years, or 10 tax years if the extended time limit applies.

 You also must tell them within 91 days of the transfer from your scheme if you’ve:

-- paid the member a lump sum payment from their pension savings known as an ‘uncrystallised funds pension lump sum’
+- paid the member a lump sum payment from their pension savings, the equivalent of ‘uncrystallised funds pension lump sum’

-- started paying from pension savings that have been invested to give an adjustable income (known as a ‘flexi-access drawdown pension’)
+- started paying from pension savings that have been invested to give an adjustable income (the equivalent of ‘flexi-access drawdown pension’)

 Transfers to another QROPS